divio/divio-cloud-docs/how-to/manage-base-image.rst

 ..  code-block:: Dockerfile

     # <DOCKER_FROM>
+    FROM divio/base:2.2-py3.9-slim-buster
+    # </DOCKER_FROM>

+When new base images will be released with updates (for example, for newer Python releases) and other improvements or changes, the Control Panel will indicate that updates are available in *Settings* > *Base Project*.

+The base image can also be upgraded manually via the Dockerfile, for example if the Control Panel does not indicate the necessary updates.

+Upgrading an application’s base image in the repository by editing the Dockerfile will also require removing the wrapping tags,  ``# <DOCKER_FROM>``,  to make sure the Control Panel does not overwrite the changes.
+For example, if the existing Dockerfile base image section contains

+..  code-block:: Dockerfile

+    # <DOCKER_FROM>
     FROM divio/base:4.18-py3.6-slim-stretch
     # </DOCKER_FROM>

-When new base images will be released with updates (for example, for newer Python releases) and other improvements or changes, the Control Panel will indicate that updates are available in *Settings* > *Base Project*.

-Note however that because the base image can also be specified in the repository via the ``Dockerfile``, the manual setting will override what's indicated in the Dashboard.
+and has to be upgraded to one of the `Divio-optimised Docker base images for projects
+<https://hub.docker.com/r/divio/base/tags>`_, say ``divio/base:2.2-py3.9-slim-buster`` then the upgraded base image
+section of the Dockerfile could look as follows.

+..  code-block:: Dockerfile

+    FROM divio/base:2.2-py3.9-slim-buster